gvwilson/thirdbit/_posts/2014/2014-10-30-why-we-dont-teach-testing.md

   Their advice boils down to,
-  "Think carefully about your numerical methods," but that's like telling a graphic designer to think carefully about the user: a fair response is, "Thanks&mdash;now can you please tell me <em>what</em> to think?"
+  "Think carefully about your numerical methods," but that's like telling a graphic designer to think carefully about the user: a fair response is, "Thanks–now can you please tell me <em>what</em> to think?"
 </p>
 <p>
   What I've realized from talking with people